-Goodall, was 'clearly understood to convey status.'
-That it might equally be used to confer status has been argued by Matthew Johnson, who suggests that castles were 'in part constitutive, not reflective of social status'.
-Charles Coulson has also argued for an association between martial imagery and status in aristocratic houses, albeit for a slightly earlier period, where fortification, he suggests, was, like the right to bear arms, an appurtenance of rank.
-He contends that this use of martial imagery was not limited to the aristocracy, but shared by those who aspired to join their number.
-A large house and a sizeable household could be used to demonstrate a man's importance.
+symbolism of power', whilst in more recent years scholars such as Nicholas Cooper and John Goodall have pointed to the social, hierarchical significance of architectural features such as hall and battlements.
+91 The architecture of war, according to Goodall, was 'clearly understood to convey status.
+92 That it might equally be used to confer status has been argued by Matthew Johnson, who suggests that castles were 'in part constitutive, not reflective of social status'.
+93 Charles Coulson has also argued for an association between martial imagery and status in aristocratic houses, albeit for a slightly earlier period, where fortification, he suggests, was, like the right to bear arms, an appurtenance of rank.
+94 He contends that this use of martial imagery was not limited to the aristocracy, but shared by those who aspired to join their number.
+95 A large house and a sizeable household could be used to demonstrate a man's importance.
 Lifestyle, dress, leisure activities and possessions have been viewed as indicators of status.
-Eamon Duffy, in his extensive and long-ranging study of horae, suggests that books of hours may have been particularly significant in this regard.
-As luxury items designed, unlike most books, to be used in a public setting, these were 'books for anyone who mattered, or anyone who aspired to matter'.
+96 Eamon Duffy, in his extensive and long-ranging study of horae, suggests that books of hours may have been particularly significant

-(1993), p.
+91 Phillip Dixon and Beryl Lott, 'The Courtyard and the Tower: Contexts and Symbols in the Development of Late Medieval Great Houses', Journal of the British Archaeological Association, 146 (1993), p.
 99; Nicholas Cooper, 'The Gentry House in the Age of Transition' in David Gaimster and Paul Stamper (eds.)
 The Age of Transition.
 The Archaeology of English Culture 1400-1600 (Exeter, 1997), p.
 116; John A.A.
 Goodall, 'The Architecture of War' in Marks and Williamson (eds.)
 Gothic Art for England, p.
 188.

-&lt;sup>92 Goodall, 'Architecture of War', p.
+92 Goodall, 'Architecture of War', p.
 187; John A. Goodall, The English Castle 1066-1650 (New Haven and London).

-&lt;sup>93 Matthew Johnson, Behind the Castle Gate.
+93 Matthew Johnson, Behind the Castle Gate.
 From Medieval to Renaissance (London and New York, 2002), p.
 13.

-&lt;sup>94 Charles L. H. Coulson, Castles in Medieval Society.
+94 Charles L. H. Coulson, Castles in Medieval Society.
 Fortresses in England, France and Ireland in the Central Middle Ages (Oxford, 2003), pp. 72, 100.

-Coulson, Castles, pp. 361-2.
+95 Coulson, Castles, pp. 361-2.

-&lt;sup>96 P.M.
+96 P.M.
 Kendall, The Yorkist Age (London, 1962), p.
 227; M. Keen, English Society in the Later Middle Ages 1348-1500 (London, 1990), pp. 160-70.